-SPAN101 ~ MWF~ SPRING 2020 CALENDAR OF THE COURSE (There might be announced minor changes)
+SPAN101 ~ MWF~ SPRING 2021 CALENDAR OF THE COURSE (There might be announced minor changes)

-Tarea para hoy (homework for today) Trabajo en clase (In class) Week Important Dates Date_Chapters #Objectives The main reference for the activities is the NUEVO ESPAÑOL EN MARCHA 1.
-(Students are responsible to complete all assigned activities in the EXERCISES BOOK .
+Tarea para hoy (homework for today) Trabajo en clase (In class) Week Important Dates Date_Chapters #Objectives SEMANA (Week) 1 The main reference for the activities is the "Contextos A1/A2 (Libro del alumno - Editorial Edinumen)".
+(Students are responsible to complete all assigned activities.
 Additional homework may be assigned in preparation for in class activities.)
 Instructors are encouraged to select and incorporate communicative and task-based activities from the textbook and/or the Instructors Resources manual, and unassigned activities.
 Supplementary material such as video clips, songs, short readings, and comic strips may be presented in class.
-SEMANA (Week) 1 Monday, Feb.
-24: First day of classes Tue.
+Monday, Feb.
+22: First day of classes Tue.
 Feb.
-25 BEFORE COMING TO CLASS: -Course introduction (an overview and Objectives: Understand the course dynamics and instructor/student responsibilities.
+23 BEFORE COMING TO CLASS: -Course introduction (an overview and Objectives: Understand the course dynamics and instructor/student responsibilities.
 Understand the rationale under "the flipped classroom" and "the communicative approach to language learning".
 Get acquainted with your classmates and instructor.
 Read complete course description and calendar. syllabus in detail) -Icebreaker activities -El alfabeto,(Spanish alphabet and pronunciation I) Thu.
 Feb.
-27 Objectives: Clarify doubts about the syllabus & assignments.
-Become familiar with the textbook NUEVO ESPAÑOL EN MARCHA 1 (how it works & what type of exercises students should expect).
-Practice the pronunciation of Spanish consonants that are slightly different from their English counterparts -Course introduction (clarify doubts about the syllabus, the assignments) -El alfabeto, (Spanish alphabet and pronunciation II) Additional in-class activities: - Spelling activities.
+25 Objectives: Clarify doubts about the syllabus & assignments.
+Become familiar with the textbook "Contextos A1/A2 (Libro del alumno - Editorial Edinumen)" (how it works & what type of exercises students should expect).
+Practice the pronunciation of Spanish consonants that are slightly different from their English counterparts -Course introduction (clarify doubts about the syllabus, the assignments) -El alfabeto,(Spanish alphabet and pronunciation II) Additional in-class activities: - Spelling activities.

-Date_Chapters #Objectives BEFORE COMING TO CLASS IN CLASS SEMANA (Week) 2 Independence Movement Day (no classes) Sun Mar 1 Last Day to Add Classes Tue Mar 3 Tue.
+Date_Chapters #Objectives BEFORE COMING TO CLASS IN CLASS SEMANA (Week) 2 Last Day to Add Classes Tue Mar 2 Tue.
 Mar.
-3 Antes de empezar : "Before starting": Objectives: Spell names and surnames Introduce yourself to your classmates in Spanish Greet others and say your nationality Understand the pronunciation of Spanish.
-Antes de empezar (Before starting) Spelling. (p.10) Language for the classroom. (p.11) - Read: Las presentaciones, Los saludos (p.8), Para la clase (p.11).
-Selected activities from Antes de empezar: -¡Hola!
-Me llamo Maribel, p.8 - ¿Cómo se escribe? ¿Cómo se pronuncia?, pp.9-11 - Video: "Hola ¿qué tal?
-Saludos.
-Thu.
+2 Unidad 0: "Hola": Objectives: Spell names and surnames Understand the pronunciation of Spanish. - Unidad 0 (Hola) • Spelling. (pp.18-19) • Language for the classroom. (p.17) - Read: Sabor Latino (p.20-21).
+Selected activities from Unidad 0: -Los países del mundo hispano p.12-13 - Vocabulario y comunicación: Using cognates, pp.14-15 Thu.
 Mar.
-5 Antes de empezar : "Before starting": Objectives: Identify classroom objects Listen to and respond to classroom expressions and requests Additional in-class activities: -Expresiones de cortesía¿Qué hay en el salón de clase? -Leave-Taking (Despedidas), how to say goodbye in different situations Video: "Hola ¿qué tal?
-Despedidas.
+4 Unidad 0: "Hola": Identify classroom objects Listen to and respond to classroom expressions and requests ●Vocabulario (p.
+23) Selected activities from Unidad 0: -Using classroom expressions. p.17 -En la clase de español p.16